mhausenblas/kube-rpi/README.md

           password: "MY-NETWORK-PASSWORD"
 ```

-Note: the value for `gateway4` is your router or default gateway.
+Note: the value for `gateway4` is your router or default gateway and for your convenience you can get the template via `curl -L https://301.sh/rpi-net`.

 To apply the changes, run `sudo netplan --debug try`, then `sudo netplan --debug generate`,
 `sudo netplan --debug apply`, and `reboot` for good measures.
 Once the RPI comes